flatironinstitute/finufft/README.md

 ### Contents of this package

 - `src` : main library source and headers.
-Compiled .o and .a also reside here.
+Compiled .o will be built here.
+- `lib` : compiled library will be built here.
 - `examples` : test codes (drivers) which verify libaries are working correctly, perform speed tests, and show how to call them.
 - `examples/nuffttestnd.sh` : benchmark and display accuracy for all types and dimensions (3x3 = 9 in total) of NUFFT at fixed requested tolerance
 - `examples/checkallaccs.sh [dim]` : sweep over all tolerances checking the spreader and NUFFT at a single dimension;  [dim] is 1, 2, or 3